 What's a Club Race?

 This is the real deal.
 Actual door handle to door handle racing.
 The concept behind the PCA Club Racing series is that EVERY Porsche (except the Cayenne) is a good racecar and can be correctly classed to be competitive against other Porsches.
 Cars are classed depending on engine size, power to weight ratio, and modifications.
 The stock classes are stock enough that a car should be able to be legally driven to and from the event.
 There are numerous classes racing at once, usually divided up into three or four run groups.
 The cornerstone of this whole concept is the 13/13 rule, which was designed to discourage contact and rough driving.
 If you are involved in an incident that results in any damage (even only to your own car) and it is judged to be your fault you are on probation for 13 months.
-Another incident in that time and you are suspended for 13 months.
-Races are held throughout the U.S., with Roebling Road, Sebring, Road Atlanta, Kershaw, SC and Barber (Alabama) being in our general neck of the woods.
+Another incident in that 13 month period and you are suspended for 13 months.
+Races are held throughout the U.S., with Daytona, Roebling Road, Sebring, Road Atlanta, Kershaw, SC and Barber (Alabama) being in our general neck of the woods.

 Lots!
 Roll cages, race seats, window nets, fire systems etc., are all required.
 That stuff is just to meet the safety requirements.
 If you hope to be even remotely competitive, there are numerous things you should do to your car, even in the stock classes.
 Down load a copy of the rules off of the PCA National web site (www.pca.org) for more info on car mods.
 Your car will be issued a logbook and will be thoroughly inspected at its first event for both safety and rules compliance.
 You will be required to do an annual compliance check every year after that.